shihankanungo/shihankanungo.github.io/india-trip.md

 Hope you are rested and not jet-lagged when you reach New Delhi.
 Remember to stay hydrated.

 1PM: Just got back from lunch at _Casa Lupe_.
+Shihan remembered to change into his Snoopy watch, since we were "going out".
-I had _camarones rancheros_ and Shihan had _crispy tacos_.
-It was fantastic.
+I had _camarones rancheros_ at Casa Lupe and Shihan had _crispy tacos_.
+It was fantastic!!
 <br> Djokovic won the SF match against Dimitrov.
-He served phenomenally -- for the first 40 minutes of the match, he did not miss
+He served phenomenally -- he did not miss a single first serve for the first
-a single first serve. <br> Final on Sunday.
+40 minutes of the match. <br> Final on Sunday.
 Looking forward to it.

+4PM: You must have reached New Delhi.
+How was immigration?
+When is your flight to Lucknow?
+Hope you are feeling ok.

+5PM: Shihan had a wonderful violin session.
+He is now complaining that a single hour is too short.
+I told him that if he feels the same way for a month then we can increase to 1.5 hours and do a bit less of SJSU coursework.
+Now looking forward to meeting
+Geneson at 6PM.
+Shihan made yet another mini-breakthrough in _G_ so all the more exciting.

 ### Day 1: Thu Mar 27 (10 days to go)